 Stage 1: The Priming Multiplier (PM)

-The AOT study demonstrated a 4.2x improvement over motor practice alone (42% gain vs. 10% gain).
-Given the significant, evidence-based enhancements of the GOAT Priming Phase, it is reasonable to hypothesize that it produces a Priming Multiplier (PM) in the range of 5x to 7x compared to an equivalent amount of time spent in traditional trial-and-error practice.
+The Priming Phase is substantially more potent than standard AOT.
+Given its neurophysiologically optimized components, it is reasonable to hypothesize that it produces a Priming Multiplier (PM) in the range of 5x to 7x compared to an equivalent amount of time in traditional practice.

 Stage 2: The Refinement Multiplier (RM)

-The IMU Feedback Phase is designed to make the associative stage of learning hyper-efficient by keeping the learner at the optimal ~30% error rate.
-Studies on real-time, quantitative feedback show significant acute performance enhancements (e.g., an 8.4% increase in barbell velocity in resistance training) and superior long-term gains.
-By ensuring every practice repetition is maximally effective for driving adaptation, this phase eliminates the vast amount of wasted time inherent in unguided practice.
-A conservative estimate for the efficiency gain of this optimally guided refinement process is a Refinement Multiplier (RM) in the range of 3x to 4x over traditional, unguided practice.
+The sensor-driven Refinement Phase is designed to make practice hyper-efficient by keeping the learner in their optimal challenge zone.
+A conservative estimate for the efficiency gain of this optimally guided process is a Refinement Multiplier (RM) in the range of 3x to 4x over traditional, unguided practice.

 The New Hypothesis: A 15-20x Acceleration in Skill Acquisition

-The central argument of this report is that these two multipliers are functionally multiplicative.
+The central argument is that these two multipliers are functionally multiplicative.
 The efficiency of the Refinement Phase (RM) is entirely dependent on the quality of the internal model produced by the Priming Phase (PM).

 Total Acceleration = Priming Multiplier (PM) × Refinement Multiplier (RM)

-Based on this two-stage multiplicative model, a new, evidence-based hypothesis can be advanced.
-To remain conservative while reflecting the transformative potential of the system, the following hypothesis is proposed:
+Based on this model, a new, evidence-based hypothesis can be advanced:

 Part 4: Reshaping the Curve - Why the Whole is Greater Than the Sum of its Parts

-The subsequent IMU-driven Refinement Phase then establishes a new, much steeper rate of improvement from this highly elevated baseline.
-Because the learner arrives with a correct internal model, their valuable practice time is not spent correcting gross errors to achieve basic competence.
-Instead, it is spent mastering the nuances of high-level performance, all while operating in the maximally efficient 30% error zone.
+The subsequent Refinement Phase then establishes a new, much steeper rate of improvement from this highly elevated baseline.
+Because the learner arrives with a correct internal model, their practice time is not spent correcting gross errors but is instead spent mastering the nuances of high-level performance.

 Conclusion: The Frontier of Human Performance